 - Finally, the list inevitably has a personal tone to it.
 There are games I like more and games I like less, and inevitably, it does affect the list in a way.

 Following is the list in order roughly from the simplest board game to the most complex.
 In the brackets, you will find time to complete an average game and the overall complexity of game mechanics.
-You can find my recommendations in the conclusion.
-Some games are designed specifically with 2 players in mind, others can be played with more players, but are included because I believe it’s with 2 players, that they are at it its best.
+Some games are designed specifically with 2 players in mind, others can be played with more players, but are included because I believe it’s with 2 players, that they are at it their best.

 (15 minutes, very easy)